Charleston Roof Help

 Free · No Obligation · Local Experts

-Flat and low-slope roofing systems — common on commercial properties, older residential structures, and additions throughout the Charleston area — develop leaks through a different set of failure modes than pitched shingle roofs.
-The most common issues are drainage-related: ponding water that sits on the membrane for extended periods, seam failures at membrane overlaps, failed flashing at parapet walls and penetrations, and aging membrane material that has lost its flexibility and begun to crack or split.
+Flat and low-slope roofing systems develop leaks through different failure modes than pitched shingle roofs.
+The most common issues are drainage-related: ponding water, seam failures at membrane overlaps, and failed flashing at parapet walls and penetrations.
+Charleston's rainfall volume puts significant stress on flat roof drainage systems year-round.

 Important Details